JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Deprecation cycle**:
 >
-> - 1.6.0: make the functions internal thus removing them from the public API
+> - 1.6.0: make the functions internal, thus removing them from the public API